Empress Dowager Cixi: Xinyou Coup: Ousting Sushun

-By the time of the death of the Xianfeng Emperor, Empress Dowager Cixi had become a shrewd political strategist.
+By the time of Xianfeng's death, Empress Dowager Cixi had become a political strategist.
 In Rehe Province, while waiting for an astrologically favourable time to transport the emperor's coffin back to Beijing, Cixi conspired with court officials and imperial relatives to seize power.
 Cixi's position as the lower-ranked empress dowager had no intrinsic political power attached to it.
 In addition, her son, the young emperor, was not a political force himself.
-As a result, it became necessary for her to ally herself with other powerful figures, including the late emperor's principal wife, Empress Dowager Ci'an.
+As a result, it became necessary for her to ally herself with other powerful figures, including Empress Dowager Ci'an.
 Cixi suggested that they become co-reigning empress dowagers, with powers exceeding the eight regents; the two had long been close friends since Cixi first came to the imperial household.

-Tensions grew between the two Empresses Dowager and the eight regents, who were led by Sushun.
-The regents did not appreciate Cixi's interference in political affairs, and their frequent confrontations with the Empresses Dowager left Empress Dowager Ci'an frustrated.
+Tensions grew between the two empresses dowager and the eight regents, who were led by Sushun.
+The regents did not appreciate Cixi's interference in political affairs, and their frequent confrontations with the empresses dowager left Ci'an frustrated.
 Ci'an often refused to come to court audiences, leaving Cixi to deal with the ministers alone.
 Secretly, Cixi had begun gathering the support of talented ministers, soldiers, and others who were ostracized by the eight regents for personal or political reasons.
-Among them was Prince Gong, who had been excluded from power, yet harboured great ambitions, and Prince Chun, the sixth and seventh brothers of the Xianfeng Emperor, respectively.
+Among them were two of Xianfeng's brothers: Prince Gong and Prince Chun.
+Prince Gong had been excluded from power, yet harboured great ambitions.
 While Cixi aligned herself with the two princes, a memorial came from Shandong asking for her to "rule from behind the curtains" or "listen to politics behind the curtains" (垂簾聽政), i.e., to assume power as de facto ruler.
 The same memorial also asked Prince Gong to enter the political arena as a principal "aide to the Emperor".